ISR Training course (Intelligence, Surveillance, and Reconnaissance)

 By deploying C4ISR, the opaque conflicts of today are decided by who monopolizes the data as opposed to just weapon capacity as was the case in past generations of military missions.
 The endgame for C4ISR: If you know everything about your enemy and the terrain, you win.

-- The quality of the decision-making process.
+- The principal function of the C4ISR

-- ISR processes
+- ISR Processes

 - Overview of Human Intelligence (HUMINT)